spa-js/spa-js.github.io/pages/development/html.md

 	– Bad: `<div id=”myTarget" />`
 	– Good: `<div id=”myTarget”></div>`

+- Use AMD `require()` to load built layer files and scripts, rather than `<script>` tags
+	- The exception include the main "loader script" (ie r.js or dojo.js), and 3rd party libraries that are not AMD compatible

 - NEVER have duplicate "id" attributes
 	– Potentially common in portal and mashups
 	– Alternative is to use CSS classname addressing and queries